100 Notable alumni of

 -

 Burton Lorne Cummings OC OM is a Canadian musician and songwriter.
-He is best known for leading The Guess Who during that band's most successful period from 1965 to 1975, and for a lengthy solo career.
+He led the Guess Who during that band's most successful period from 1965 to 1975, and has since had a lengthy solo career.

 -